zaroops/Active-Directory-Modules/user-account-management/README.md

-## 🧪 Windows Help Desk Lab – Domain User Management (Module 1)
+# 🧪 Windows Help Desk Lab – Domain User Management (Module 1)

-📌 Overview
+## 📌 Overview

-This lab simulates common Tier 1 Help Desk tasks related to Windows domain user management in an enterprise environment.
-The objective was to gain hands-on experience creating, managing, and troubleshooting domain user accounts using Active Directory Users and Computers (ADUC).
+This lab simulates common **Tier 1 Help Desk tasks** related to **Windows domain user management** in an enterprise environment.
+The objective was to gain hands-on experience creating, managing, and troubleshooting domain user accounts using **Active Directory Users and Computers (ADUC)**.

 These tasks reflect real-world help desk scenarios such as onboarding new users, resolving login issues, and unlocking locked accounts.

+---

 ## 🖥️ Environment

-Domain Controller: Windows Server 2022
+- **Domain Controller:** Windows Server 2022

-Client Machine: Windows 10 (domain-joined)
+- **Client Machine:** Windows 10 (domain-joined)

-Domain: company.local

-Tools Used:
+- **Domain:** `company.local`
+- **Tools Used:**

-Active Directory Users and Computers (ADUC)
+  - Active Directory Users and Computers

-Windows File Explorer
+  - Windows File Explorer

+---

 ## 👤 Scenario 1: Creating a New Domain User (User Onboarding)

-Scenario
+### Scenario
 A new employee has joined the company and requires a domain account to log into their workstation.

-Steps Taken
+### Steps Taken

-Logged into the Windows Server 2022 domain controller as a Domain Administrator.
+1. Logged into the Windows Server 2022 domain controller as a Domain Administrator.

-Opened Active Directory Users and Computers (ADUC).
+2. Opened **Active Directory Users and Computers (ADUC)**.

-Navigated to the Users container.
+3. Navigated to the **Users** container.

-Created a new user account:
+4. Created a new user account:

-Name: John Doe
+   - Name: Zach R

-Username: jdoe
+   - Username: `zach`

-Set an initial password and configured account settings.
+5. Set an initial password and configured account settings.

-Confirmed the user account was successfully created.
+6. Confirmed the user account was successfully created.

-Result
+### Result
 The domain user account was successfully created and available for login across domain-joined machines.

+---

 ## 💻 Scenario 2: First-Time Login and Profile Creation

-Scenario
+### Scenario
 The newly created user logs into a Windows 10 workstation for the first time.

-Steps Taken
+### Steps Taken

-Logged out of the administrator account on the Windows 10 client.
+1. Logged out of the administrator account on the Windows 10 client.

-Logged in using the domain credentials (domain\jdoe).
+2. Logged in using the domain credentials:

-Allowed Windows to complete first-time profile setup.
+3. Allowed Windows to complete first-time profile setup.

-Verified that a new user profile folder was created at:
+4. Verified that a new user profile folder was created at:

-C:\Users\jdoe

-Result
+### Result
 The user successfully logged in, and Windows automatically created a user profile containing desktop, documents, and user-specific settings.

+---

 ## 🔐 Scenario 3: Password Reset (Forgotten Password)

-Scenario
+### Scenario
 The user reports they forgot their password and cannot log in.

-Steps Taken
+### Steps Taken

-Logged into the domain controller as an administrator.
+1. Logged into the domain controller as an administrator.

-Opened Active Directory Users and Computers.
+2. Opened **Active Directory Users and Computers**.

-Right-clicked the user account (jdoe).
+3. Right-clicked the user account (`jdoe`).

-Selected Reset Password.
+4. Selected **Reset Password**.

-Set a new password and communicated it securely to the user.
+5. Set a new password and communicated it securely to the user.

-Result
+### Result
 The user was able to log in successfully using the new password.

+---

 ## 🔒 Scenario 4: Account Lockout and Unlocking

-Scenario
+### Scenario
 The user account became locked after multiple failed login attempts.

-Steps Taken
+### Steps Taken

-Verified the account lockout status in ADUC.
+1. Verified the account lockout status in ADUC.

-Opened the user’s account properties.
+2. Opened the user’s account properties.

-Navigated to the Account tab.
+3. Navigated to the **Account** tab.

-Selected Unlock account.
+4. Selected **Unlock account**.

-Applied the changes.
+5. Applied the changes.

-Result
+### Result
 The account was unlocked, and the user regained access to their workstation.

+---

 ## 🧠 Key Concepts Learned

-Domain user accounts are centrally managed using Active Directory.
+- Domain user accounts are centrally managed using Active Directory.

-User profiles are created automatically on first login.
+- User profiles are created automatically on first login.

-Common login issues include expired passwords and account lockouts.
+- Common login issues include expired passwords and account lockouts.

-Help desk technicians frequently reset passwords and unlock accounts as Tier 1 support tasks.
+- Help desk technicians frequently reset passwords and unlock accounts as Tier 1 support tasks.

-🎤 Interview Talking Point

-“When a user reports login issues, I check Active Directory to verify whether the account is locked, disabled, or has an expired password.
-I then reset or unlock the account as needed and confirm successful login.”
+---

 ## ✅ Skills Demonstrated

-Active Directory user management
+- Active Directory user management

-Password resets and account unlocks
+- Password resets and account unlocks

-Domain authentication concepts
+- Domain authentication concepts

-Entry-level help desk troubleshooting
+- Entry-level help desk troubleshooting

+---